Arthur Godfrey: The Little Godfreys

+Racehorse owner

+Arthur Godfrey was a fan of Thoroughbred horseracing which led to him becoming an owner of several racehorses.
+His best known was Lord Willin’ as a result of the horse having an important part in a nationally televised movie titled Post Time: U.S.A.

 Aviation

 Godfrey learned to fly in 1929 while working in broadcast radio in the Washington, D.C., area, starting with gliders, then learning to fly airplanes.
 He was badly injured on his way to a flying lesson one afternoon in 1931 when an oncoming truck lost its left front wheel and hit him head on.
 Godfrey spent months recuperating, and the injury kept him from flying on active duty during World War II.
-He served during the war as a reserve officer in the United States Navy in a public affairs role.
+He served in a public affairs role during the war as a reserve officer in the United States Navy.

 Godfrey used his pervasive fame to advocate a strong anti-Communist stance and to pitch for enhanced strategic air power in the Cold War atmosphere.
 In addition to his advocacy for civil rights, he became a strong promoter of his middle-class fans' vacationing in Hawaii and Miami Beach, Florida, formerly enclaves for the wealthy.
 In Hawaii, he helped raise funds for the "Coronation" carillon installed at the National Memorial Cemetery of the Pacific in 1956.

 He made a television movie in 1953, taking the controls of an Eastern Air Lines Lockheed Constellation airliner and flying to Miami, thus showing how safe airline travel had become.
 As a reserve officer, he used his public position to cajole the Navy into qualifying him as a Naval Aviator, and played that against the United States Air Force, who later successfully recruited him into the Air Force Reserve.
-At one time during the 1950s, Godfrey had flown every active aircraft in the military inventory.

 His continued unpaid promotion of Eastern Air Lines earned him the undying gratitude of good friend Eddie Rickenbacker, the World War I flying ace who was the president of the airline.
 He was such a good friend of the airline that Rickenbacker took a retiring Douglas DC-3, fitted it out with an executive interior and DC-4 engines, and presented it to Godfrey, who then used it to commute to the studios in New York City from his huge Leesburg, Virginia, farm every Sunday night.

 Aviation incidents

 In January 1954, Godfrey buzzed the control tower of Teterboro Airport in his DC-3.
 His certificate was suspended for six months.
-He claimed that the windy conditions that day required him to turn immediately after takeoff, but in fact he was upset with the tower because they would not give him the runway that he requested.
+He claimed the windy conditions that day required him to turn immediately after takeoff, but in fact he was upset because the tower would not give him the runway he requested.
 He later recorded a satirical song about the incident called "Teterboro Tower", roughly to the tune of "Wabash Cannonball".
 A similar event occurred while he flew near Chicago in 1956, though no sanctions were imposed.